-Downes Elementary School offers language immersion in Mandarin Chinese for Kindergarten through 5th grade students as part of a statewide World Language Immersion Program.
+Downes Elementary School offers language immersion in Mandarin Chinese for Kindergarten through 5th-grade students as part of a statewide Dual Language Immersion Program.
 The program was implemented at Downes Elementary in the 2013-2014 school year.